Egil Østenstad

 Egil Johan Østenstad ([ˈèːɡiːl ˈœ̀stn̩stɑː]; born 2 January 1972) is a Norwegian former professional footballer who played as a forward.

 He started and ended his career at Viking, before going on to play in the Premier League for Southampton, Blackburn Rovers and Manchester City.
 In 2003 he made a move to the Scottish Premier League with Rangers before finishing his career back with Viking in 2005.
 He was capped 18 times by Norway, scoring 6 goals.

 Following his retirement he was appointed director of football at Viking and remained in the position until stepping down in 2011.

 Club career

 Viking FK

 Born in Haugesund, Østenstad started his career with local club Torvastad IL.

+Østenstad made his international debut for Norway in 1987 on the U-15 level, and won several youth caps up to U21 level.

-He arrived at Viking in 1990, and helped the club to win the Norwegian Premier League title in 1991, when he featured in 10 out of the 22 league games.
+He arrived at Viking FK in 1990, and helped the club to win the Eliteserien title in 1991, when he featured in 10 out of the 22 league games.
 He played a total of 280 games for the club, scoring 88 goals, before moving to Southampton in the FA Premier League in October 1996.